 This room has some of the awesome Boston library lamps that swing out from the wall.
 I do believe these will be making an appearance in the den but it doesn’t solve my overhead lighting situation.

 This room has the rich wood paneling that I love and a single semi-flush tiffany style lamp.
 I can see how this would be an appropriate look for the den side.
-It doesn’t look too dark in this room but I’m concerned that the light won’t put out enough light.
+It doesn’t look too dark in this room but I’m concerned that the light won’t put out enough light to get on the Recline Chairs and read.
 I do love the shelves and the oriental rug.

 This room is a bit more vintage glamour.
 I love love love the combintation of the white and wood-tones.
 The chandelier is certainly glamorous but our ceilings are tall but no that tall.
 We would need a much smaller fixture and it would need to be hung very close to the ceiling.